andymckay/labeler/README.md

         labels: "needs-triage, bug"
 ```

-This adds the `needs-triage` and `bug` issues to the issue.
+This adds the `needs-triage` and `bug` labels to the issue.
 The most common approach is to do this when issues are created, you can do this with the following in your workflow file:

 ```
 on: